-The School was founded in 2010 and our founding dean is Professor Ngaire Woods.
-We admitted the first 38 Master of Public Policy (MPP) students in 2012 and we currently accept around 140 MPP students and five doctoral students a year.
+The School was founded in 2010, and our founding dean is Professor Ngaire Woods.
+We admitted the first 38 Master of Public Policy (MPP) students in 2012, and we currently accept around 155 MPP students and around eight doctoral students a year.
+We also accept a small group of students for our MSc in Public Policy Research.